Leidenschaft/Deutsch-Lernen/README.md

 Wir wollen eine Software, die als ein Wörterbuch oder ein Übersetzer funktionieren kann, für die Chinisischen Studentinen und Studenten um ihren Universitätlernen zu helfen machen.
 この項目の目標は、大学生にドイツ語の勉強を手伝するソフトウェアを作る。

+# Requirement
+* Chrome or Firefox browser<br>
+* Adding new words requires familiarity with xml syntax

+# How to build
+Clone this project and click index.html, you are done!<br>

+# Current Usage
+You can locally maintain a small dictionary based on html-xml-js framework.
+However, adding new words by scraching xml codes is annoying, so we are managing to develop server side codes with Django to automate this process.
+The server side codes use all the client sides resources and can be found at https://github.com/zhaofeng-shu33/DeutschLernen_server.

+# Process
 Currently, we have finished client side code using jquery and halfly server side code with Django.
 We also develop a Chrome extension application which can help web readers to search german words quickly.
 First you need enable the extension, then on the addressbar(Shortcut: CTRL+L) type "de" plus a "Space" to enter search word mode, and search the german words as you link.